yschaeff/qmk_firmware/keyboards/fingerpunch/FIRMWARE.md

 fingerpunch repo: https://github.com/sadekbaroudi/qmk_firmware

 Branches
-* master - stable, synced with qmk master, but adds the fingerpunch keyboards ( keyboards/fingerpunch/ directory )
+* master (or vial in the vial repo) - stable, synced with qmk master (or vial), but adds the fingerpunch keyboards ( keyboards/fingerpunch/ directory )
 * develop_fingerpunch - relatively stable, synced with qmk master, but contains new fingerpunch specific changes only, no changes to qmk itself...
 * develop_qmk - synced with qmk develop, contains all the latest qmk changes only, along with the fingerpunch folder ( keyboards/fingerpunch/ directory )